Jake and Hannah Graf

 In my work, I’ve sought to address this by producing LGBT films with positive representations.
 I was involved in The Danish Girl film as a consultant to the producers and I had a small acting role.
 To my amazement, I then ended up being invited to The White House for the first ever trans event (under Obama).
 The 50 other trans people and I were looking at each other in bemusement, thinking, ‘How on earth did we end up here?!’

 In 2017, I proposed to Hannah and we started our journey to find a surrogate soon after.
 We thought it might be difficult as we’re a trans couple, so we were ecstatic when a woman agreed to carry our baby [using eggs Jake had frozen before transitioning].
-Having our baby girl, Millie, has been a dream come true, as I’d always wanted to marry and have a family.
+Having our daughter, Millie, has been a dream come true, as I’d always wanted to marry and have a family.

 Hannah and I have made a conscious decision to share our lives on social media.
 Visibility and representation is so important and I know that if I’d had a positive trans role model when I was young it would have changed my life.
 We’re still often trolled on-line, some of it pretty vitriolic.
 It’s usually worse when we mention parenthood, often along the lines of ‘You don’t deserve to live, let alone have a baby.
 You’re disgusting.’
 We just ‘block and delete’.